-As part of the Network’s aim to encourage Continuing Professional Development and career progression amongst its members, we have an annual mentoring scheme.
+As part of VALIDATE’s aim to encourage Continuing Professional Development and career progression amongst its members, we have an annual mentoring scheme.

 In each mentoring call we aim to place around 10 up-and-coming post-docs/early PIs with Senior Scientist mentors from the Network.
 Requesting a mentor is open to scientists from all regions but we particularly welcome applications from LMIC scientists.

 To be eligible to apply, you must be a VALIDATE Associate or Investigator (VALIDATE membership is free; to join visit our joining VALIDATE webpage).

 Each mentoring relationship will run for 12 months.
 All mentees will be expected to provide a short report at the end of their one year mentoring relationship, for inclusion in Network outcomes and publicity.